Changing the Sheets: Why Does My Child Wet the Bedby Elizabeth MacDonald

 - frequent colds/illnesses

 Other Possible Bedwetting CausesEnuresis is the loss of bladder control.
 Nocturnal Enuresis is known as “bed-wetting,” because it happens during the night while a child is sleeping.
-Approximately 5 to 7 million children wet the bed, with boys being effected more than girls.
+Approximately 5 to 7 million children wet the bed, with boys being affected more than girls.
 It’s important to know that researchers and doctors believe there is more than one underlying cause to bedwetting, but THAT THERE IS AN UNDERLYING CAUSE.
 You read that correctly.
 If your toddler or child begins wetting the bed after he had been completely potty-trained, there is something causing it.
 Most research has proven that bed-wetting isn't caused by drinking too much liquid before bedtime.
 It's not a psychological problem.
 It's not because the child is too lazy to get out of bed to go to the bathroom.
 According to Research, Possible Causes Include: